- What Is It?

-- The treatment for yeast infections are usually over-the-counter (OTC) creams, ointments or suppositories containing antifungal medication like miconazole or fluconazole in women and mainly creams for men.
+- The treatment for yeast infections is usually over-the-counter (OTC) creams, ointments, or suppositories containing antifungal medication like miconazole or fluconazole in women and mainly creams for men.

-- Treatment for STDs vary depending on the cause of the STD (for example, antivirals for some and antibiotics for other STDs).
+- Treatment for STDs varies depending on the cause of the STD (for example antivirals for some and antibiotics for other STDs).